judechays/STADL/readme.md

 ##### Interpretation and diagnostic

-You can run different models, compare the BIC of each one of them, and whether there are indications of interdependence and clustering in the unobservables.
+In addition to Wald and Likelihood Ratio specification tests, you can compare the BIC scores for evidence of interdependence and (or) clustering in the unobservables.

 ``` r
 BIC(sar_reex)